IsmaeelAkram/StillCrawl/README.md

 ## How to use

-To execute,, simply cd into the directory you have downloaded the source code into and do `python main.py <domain name> <homepage url>`
+To execute, simply cd into the directory you have downloaded the source code into and do `python main.py <domain name> <homepage url>`
 Example: `python main.py google http://google.com`